dm4brl/Interface-constructor/README.md

-"DatabaseConfig" structure, the "PostgreSQLDatabaseService" structure and constructor, the use of Viper for configuration data, and the purpose of the main function.
+The "PostgreSQLDatabaseService" structure and constructor, the use of Viper for configuration data, and the purpose of the main function.

 # Interface-method-and-constructor